joelek/multipass/readme.md

 ## Roadmap

 * Undo all actions on caught interrupt signal.
-* Set retryAfter to T+1day on failure and get rid of validity.
 * Implement RSA-PSS signatures.
 * Improve schema for PKCS10 module.
 * Write a class-based implementation for ASN1 handling.